 In fiscal year 2005-2006, the District implemented the "Secondary Reading Initiative," a School Board directive to provide a comprehensive reading program requiring all non-proficient middle and high school readers to take a reading course.
 The funding provided in this project enables schools to have smaller class sizes - 16 at the middle school level and 18 at the high school level.
 The instructional units have been allocated based on students scoring Level 1 or 2 on the most recent state-wide assessment.
-The project also provides classroom assistants for the program.
-The allocation consists of 41.60 instructional units and 27.00 classroom assistants for a total of \$3.7 million.
+The project also provides paraprofessionals for the program.
+The initial allocation consists of 48.40 instructional units and 15.00 paraprofessionals.
+For fiscal year 2019-2020, 3.00 instructional units will be funded using Reading categorical carryover funds and 6.00 instructional units will be funded using middle school Title I funding for a net cost to SAI of \$3.3 million.